Zariski decompositions of numerical cycle classes: Introduction

 \begin{rmk} Several other possible definitions of Zariski decompositions for cycles have been proposed.
 In particular, \cite{nakayama04} explains how the $\sigma$-decomposition for divisors can be generalized to cycles using similar arguments.
 For cycles of codimension at least $2$, our definition is usually different from the $\sigma$-decomposition: $N(\alpha)$ can be much larger than the negative part of the $\sigma$-decomposition.
 We compare these notions, as well as several others, in Section \ref{comparisonsection}. \end{rmk}

-\begin{rmk} An analogue of Theorem \ref{maintheorem} (and our other results) will hold in other homology theories.
-For example, suppose that $X$ is a complex projective variety.
-Let $N'_{k}(X) \subset H_{2k}(X,\mathbb{R})$ denote the subspace generated by classes of cycles. \cite[Remark 1.7]{lehmann13} discusses how to define a ``mobility function'' on $N'_{k}(X)$; since this function shares many of the same properties as $\mob$, the arguments establishing Theorem \ref{maintheorem} go through in this setting. \end{rmk}
+\begin{rmk} Let $X$ be a complex projective variety, and let $N'_{k}(X) \subset H_{2k}(X,\mathbb{R})$ denote the subspace generated by classes of algebraic cycles. \cite[Remark 1.7]{lehmann13} discusses an analogue of the mobility function on $N'_{k}(X)$.
+This function shares the properties of $\mob$: it is continuous and is positive precisely on the interior of the closed cone generated by effective cycles.
+The analogue of Theorem \ref{maintheorem} in this setting is also true, as can be verified by the same arguments. \end{rmk}

 The following examples illustrate how the Zariski decomposition of cycle classes yields new insights into the geometry of varieties.